 4) Application Converter: It helps non-IT administrators to update source code of an existing application by assisting them in inserting the privacy-aware monitoring code generated by the Monitoring Code Generator.
 Once the code modifications are made, an administrator needs to deploy the modified source code in their server.

 IV.
 PRIVACY-PRESERVING MONITORING USING PPOM

-In this section, we explain how PPoM protects user privacy during online monitoring and supports non-IT administrators and users by describing operation flows and example use cases from the point of view of administrators and users.
+For better understanding of how the PPoM framework protects user privacy during online monitoring and supports non-IT administrators and users, we present its operation flows and example use cases in this section.